 Your body.
 A broken temple no longer worthy nor to be desired.
 These sacred pieces of you always taught to be private, yours and only yours, to be kept for someone you love, no longer that.
 Snatched by him.
 Now, just broken, ravaged beyond repair.

 Your personality.
 That bubbly person that would engage in conversations about the world with complete strangers and compliment people’s perfume.
 The humour that would make your friends cry with laughter and love you.
 That clumsy side to you that people wouldn’t change even if their rug was ruined from tea stains.
 No longer there as he took it.
 He took it with your body.

 Your feelings.
 Either nothing or 10 feelings at a time.
-There’s no in between nor do I have the ability process or understand what these feelings are.
-Is it sadness, is it anger or is it just guilt.
+There’s no in between nor do I have the ability to process or understand what these feelings are.
+Is it sadness, is it anger or is it just guilt?
 Maybe it’s a mixture.
 Who knows?
 I don’t.

 Some things you can do if you are feeling low:

 - Give someone a hug with a smile